 - Cook Time: 3 mins

 - Total Time: 15 minutes

 The best breakfast sandwich you’ll ever have, seriously.
 These quick egg sandwiches are great for lunch and dinner, too.
 Feel free to change up the toppings.
 Recipe yields 1 sandwich; cook one egg at a time and assemble sandwiches as needed.

-Heat a medium non-stick skillet or well-seasoned cast iron skillet over medium-high heat.
-In a bowl, scramble the egg with the water, a little pinch of salt and some pepper.
+- Heat a medium non-stick skillet or well-seasoned cast iron skillet over medium-high heat.
+In a bowl, scramble the egg with the water and a few dashes of salt and pepper.

 Make it gluten free: Use gluten-free English muffins or slices of toasted gluten-free bread.

 Change it up: You can replace the mayonnaise with additional mashed avocado, if preferred.
 An alternative flavor combination that would be good?
 Try feta cheese, spinach instead of arugula, and a slice of roasted red pepper.